Augmented Reality Art in Public Space

 She began working with augmented reality (AR) in 2010, showing her AR installation “ARt Critic Face Matrix” as part of a path-breaking AR intervention into MoMA NY.
 In 2011 she curated and organized an AR intervention into the 2011 Venice Biennial for her artists group Manifest.AR, including her own work “Shades of Absence.”
 Her AR commissions since then include “Unexpected Growth” for the Whitney Museum NY, where it is now in the permanent collection.

-Many of her AR installations have been urban interventions into the public sphere, from looking at the incredibly polluted hidden river running through an expensive part of Brooklyn in “Newtown Creek (oil spill)” (2011), to meditating on the past, present and future of a Munich neighborhood in “Transformation: Lehel“ (2012), to covering downtown Liverpool, UK with wild growth in “Biomer Skelters“ (2013), and mapping the history of four generations of her Japanese American family in a city-wide project in Seattle with “Brush the Sky” (2015).
-As an AR artistic advisor she uses this model to help set up other projects to map histories of minority communities, including helping the Rockefeller Foundation grant for the Caribbean Cultural Center and African Diaspora Institute to create “Mi Querido Barrio“ (2016) in the East Harlem neighborhood of Manhattan, and is currently advising the Hidden Histories of San Jose Japantown project in San Jose, California.
+Many of her AR installations have been urban interventions into the public sphere and address issues such as pollution in the hidden river running through an expensive part of Brooklyn in “Newtown Creek (oil spill)” (2011), to meditating on the past, present and future of a Munich neighborhood in “Transformation: Lehel“ (2012), to covering downtown Liverpool, UK with wild growth in “Biomer Skelters“ (2013), and mapping the history of four generations of her Japanese American family in a city-wide project in Seattle with “Brush the Sky” (2015).
+Tamiko is an AR artistic advisor on numerous projects that map histories of minority communities including the Rockefeller Foundation grant for the Caribbean Cultural Center and African Diaspora Institute to create “Mi Querido Barrio“ (2016) in the East Harlem neighborhood of Manhattan, and more recently on the Hidden Histories of San Jose Japantown project in San Jose, California.

 The Blue Hour VR